martinjohny167/E2EP/README.md

-# Job Portal Project Using Python Django
+# Job Portal Project Using Python

 We have developed a fully functional web application using python as backend with SQL Server database and HTML and bootstrap for frontend.
 We have created several views for all functions in views.py.